- About Us

 3. I have difficulty concentrating on tasks at work

 4. I’ve noticed or been told that I’m more irritable lately at work

 5. I feel less creative at work than I used to feel

 6. I get headaches or stomaches without any apparent cause

 7. I don’t feel like I’m part of a team anymore at work, but I don’t care

-8. Sometimes I just don’t care about the quality of my work performance or product anymore
+8. Sometimes, I don’t care about the quality of my work performance or product anymore

-If you answered True to 3 or more questions you may want to consider speaking to your supervisor or HR representative about the possibility of burnout.
-If you answered True to more than 4 questions you should consider more formal assessments by consulting with your employer’s EAP or wellness program, or discussing your feelings with your physician.
+If you answered True to 3 or more questions, you might want to consider speaking to your supervisor or HR representative about the possibility of burnout.
+If you answered True to more than 4 questions, you should consider more formal assessments by consulting with your employer’s EAP or wellness program or discussing your feelings with your physician.

-If you answered True to question 6 you should consider seeing your healthcare provider to rule out a purely physical condition versus possible stress-related cause for the issues.
+If you answered True to question 6, you should consider seeing your healthcare provider to rule out a purely physical condition versus possible stress-related causes for the issues.